 The time slots can vary from 30 minutes to 1 hour.
 Some people prefer to work in 30-minute blocks, but that’s where I’m at my peak concentration level, so I usually block 1 hour for a specific task.
 Just choose what better suits you 🙂

 If you tend to get too distracted and you see that you’re spending way too much time on the PC without being really productive, do your social media stuff when you know you only have an hour.
-For example, before leaving to a weekly appointment, like a class, or before picking up your kids from school.
-If you feel the pressure, you’ll have to stick to the plan 😉
+For example, before leaving for a weekly appointment, like a class, or before picking up your kids from school.
+If you feel the pressure, you’ll have to stick to the plan!

 It may seem like a lot of stuff to do, and it is a lot, but with the right strategy, you’ll just have to dedicate a couple of hours a week.
 This being said, you don’t have to be present on every social network.
 Choose the one your target market use or the one you’re most comfortable with, and focus on that one until you’ve figured out what works best for you.
 Then, and only then, go for another social network.

 And if you feel too overwhelmed to do it all by yourself, why don’t you look for help and hire a virtual assistant?
-One thing is for sure: Whether you have a little online shop, a DIY YouTube channel or a blog, you’re going to be dealing with social media marketing, so you’d better get used to the idea 😉
+One thing is for sure: Whether you have a little online shop, a DIY YouTube channel, or a blog, you’ll have to deal with social media marketing, so you’d better get used to the idea!

 Do you feel comfortable managing your social media marketing?
 What would you like to change if you could?